davb5/bsw/README.md

 Popular workflows include using rsync (copying only files which have changes) or git (handy if you already keep the site source content in a git repository).

+## I updated my template or CSS but the change isn't reflected in a new build.
+Why?

+By default, bsw won't overwrite existing files in your build folder.
+This is to avoid potentially longer build times on sites with lots of static content (for example, large images or downloads).
+Try running `bsw --clean` or manually delete the build file you'd like to regenerate.